Skip to main content

 setVerifying(true)

-// Start the sign-up process using the email provided
+// Start the sign-up process by creating the sign-up attempt

 // Dynamically set the host domain for dev and prod